symphonyoss/App-Integrations-Universal/README.md

 ![Rendered MessageML v2](src/docs/images/sample_universal_rendered_v2_2.png)

-   Note that the body field on the data may contain the same tags as the MessageMLv1 with the exception of:
+   Note that the "body" field in the value of the "data" key may contain the same tags as the MessageML v1 with the exception of:
    * Links
    * Mentions
    * Labels

-   To use those features, their tags must be included on the message key inside the body tag, like the following example:
+   To use those features, their tags must be included inside the "body" tag in the value of the "message" key, as in the following example:

        <messageML>